zwfthcks/zwift-memory-monitor/README.md

 # zwift-memory-monitor

-Works with Zwift version 1.29.1
+Works with Zwift version 1.29.1+

+Last tested with: Zwift version 1.31.1

 Windows only.